Find Out About Pet Microchips – Protect Your Pet from Pain, Illness and Exploitation

 The BSAVA, the UK VMD, the AVMA and the WSAVA are not reporting on these statistics.

-This mandatory reporting of Adverse Events may yet be understated as shelters do not report on pets who develop communicable diseases after being implanted with a microchip upon intake to the shelter.
-Should they develop communicable diseases or even die after implant, it is treated as just another death in the shelter.
+This mandatory reporting of Adverse Events is yet also understated as shelters do not report on pets who develop communicable diseases after being implanted with a microchip upon intake to the shelter.
+Should they develop communicable diseases or even die from them after implant, it is treated as just another death in the shelter.

 BROKEN INFORMATION CHAIN